statsmaths/stat209/_notes/class04-variable-types.md

 <img src="../assets/class04-variable-types/unnamed-chunk-6-1.png" title="plot of chunk unnamed-chunk-6" alt="plot of chunk unnamed-chunk-6" width="100%" />

+Does it make sense in this context to describe the display variable as a categorical variable?

 ### Grouping Numeric Data

+We can also use the `cut` function to break a numeric variable into contiguous groups.
+We have to specify the number of groups in a second argument to the function, like this:

 {% highlight r %}